 3) Cultural, ensuring all Grammar students have access to the best resources possible in order to perform at their best e.g. upgrading the Concert Piano.

 4) Hardship, ensuring all students are able to fully participate in Grammar life and are not limited by any financial hardship e.g. contributing to a student's Cambridge exam fees.

-Should you wish for your gift to be used for a special purpose that does not fit the above categories, please contact our Advancement Manager, Daniel Reddish via email at firstname.lastname@example.org, or phone 027 314 6448.
+Should you wish for your gift to be used for a special purpose that does not fit the above categories, please contact Director of Advancement Daniel Reddish via email at firstname.lastname@example.org or phone 027 314 6448.
 You can also read more by downloading our Wills and Legacy brochure here.